 You can apply for the Employment Insurance sickness benefits and receive up to 15 weeks of financial assistance if you cannot work for medical reasons and quarantine.
 As part of this benefit, You’ll receive 55% of your regular earnings up to a maximum of $573 per week.

 All you have to do is – get a medical certificate to show that you’re unable to work for medical reasons.
 Note that – Medical reasons include illness, injury, quarantine or any medical condition that prevents you from working.
 Click here to learn more and to apply now for the EI Sickness Benefit (COVID-19).

-3. Maternity and Parental Benefits – You can apply for the “Maternity and Parental Benefits”, if you’re pregnant, have recently given birth, are adopting a child or are caring for a newborn.
+You can apply for the EI “Maternity and Parental Benefits” if you’re pregnant, have recently given birth, are adopting a child or are caring for a newborn.

-5. EI Benefits for the Self-Employed – You need to register and apply for special benefits if you are self-employed.
-Click here to apply for this benefit.
+You need to register and apply for special benefits if you are self-employed.

-6. Benefits for Canadians Living Abroad – If you currently live or work outside of Canada, you can still be eligible to receive the EI Benefits.
-Click here to learn more and apply for this benefit.
+If you currently live or work outside of Canada, you can still be eligible to receive the EI Benefits.

-How To Apply For EI In The My Service Canada Account?
+How To Apply For Employment Insurance In The My Service Canada Account?